 Similar patterns in the age structure of snapper from South Taranaki Bight and northern areas of the SNA 8 fisheries were apparent from commercial catch-at-age data (Walsh et al 2006).
 However, the results of the recent Kaharoa trawl surveys have identified some differences in the age structure of the snapper population between the two areas, including differences in the relative strength of individual year classes.
-This may indicate some degree of spatial structure in the SNA 8 population and, potentially, linkages between the southern area of SNA 8 and the SNA 7 (Tasman Bay/Golden Bay) stock.
-These issues will be further investigated during the next iteration of the stock assessment scheduled for 2021.
+This may indicate some degree of spatial structure in the SNA 8 population and possible linkages between the southern area of SNA 8 and the SNA 7 (Tasman Bay/Golden Bay) stock.

 Estimates of stock status have been provided principally based on the assumption of long-term, equilibrium conditions.
 Productivity of the SNA 8 stock appears to have varied considerably over the history of the fisheries, with variable levels of recruitment and variation in growth rates (that appear to be related to stock abundance).
-Recent recruitment is estimated to be at a historically high level suggesting the stock is currently in a phase of higher productivity and that there is a degree of non-stationarity in the assumed nature of the relationship between spawning biomass and recruitment and violate the assumptions of equilibrium conditions.
+Recent recruitment is estimated to be at an historically high level suggesting the stock is currently in a phase of higher productivity and that there is a degree of non-stationarity in the assumed nature of the relationship between spawning biomass and recruitment that may violate the assumptions of equilibrium conditions.
 Further consideration is required to develop stock status indicators that account for variation in the productivity of the SNA 8 stock.